igb-logo egr-logo

 This Pragmatic Play slot has a rather high volatility rating!

-While it is fairly easy to find out the RTP of a slot (they have to be displayed somewhere on site, usually via a link from the Fair Play page or Terms and Conditions) it may not be as easy to find out the variance.
+While it is fairly easy to find out the RTP of a slot (they have to be displayed somewhere on site even if it’s only in the game help files) it may not be as easy to find out the variance.
 Some slots such as Dead or Alive by NetEnt (and its sequel Dead or Alive II) are so notorious for their high variance that is not necessary to look very far in order to find out about it, but with a newly released slot it may not be obvious.
 These days, many slot games have a volatility rating which is displayed on the loading screen, but not all of them do.
 Taking a close look at the paytable can yield clues; if the 5 of a kind payouts are very high and the 2 or 3 of a kind payouts are low, that points to high volatility.
 Another tell-tale sign of high volatility is a bonus round with a feature such as an unlimited increasing multiplier.

 A lot of players prefer the excitement of a high variance slot, but do remember that although it is possible to score a very big win on one of these the flipside is losing a lot of money depressingly quickly without ever getting to the exciting bit!
 It is also worth checking, if trying to play through a wagering requirement, that the high variance slot actually counts towards it as they very often don’t.